Where to Find All the Lake Placid Area Olympic Venues

 Lake Placid's Olympic Venues Today

-The Olympic venues in the Lake Placid Region are still just as significant and breathtaking today as they were during the area's Olympic years.
+Now recognized as the Lake Placid Legacy Sites, these venues are still just as significant and breathtaking today as they were during the area's Olympic years.
 People from all over the world continue to travel to the Lake Placid area, not just to take tours of the colossal venues and relive their history, but to experience first hand the same ice rinks, ski slopes and bobsled runs used by Olympians!

 Nestled within the High Peaks of the Adirondack Mountains, Lake Placid is a beautiful place that boasts spectacular views and an abundance of recreational activities for the whole family.
 The Olympic venues are broken into four geographical areas that are open throughout the year for sightseeing and recreation.

-The Olympic Sports Center is the place to be for ice skaters.
+The Olympic Center is the place to be for ice skaters.
 This facility is actually where the "Miracle on Ice" game happened.
-Its three ice rinks provide a haven for hockey players, speed skaters and figure skaters.
-All of these activities can be seen today as the Olympic Sports Center hosts a wide variety of shows, events, classes and sports camps.
+Its four ice rinks provide a haven for hockey players, speed skaters, and figure skaters.
+All of these activities can be seen today as the Olympic Center hosts a wide variety of shows, events, classes, and sports camps.

-The Olympic Speed Skating Oval is open to the public from December through March.
-They update the schedule for open speed skating and public skating at LakePlacidOval.com/Schedule.
-The cost is $8 for adults, $5 for kids 12 and under, and $5 for seniors 65 and older.
-Skate rentals are available for $3.
+The Speed Skating Oval is open to the public from December through March.
+They update the schedule for open speed skating and public skating at LakePlacidOlympicCenter.com/calendar.
+The cost for those 7 and up ranges from $12-$20, and is free for those 6 and under.
 Call 518.523.1655 for more information.

-For sports historians, the Olympic Museum inside the Sports Center features changing exhibits and video booths plus the equipment used by some of the world's greatest athletes.
-The museum opened in 1994 and is the first Olympic museum in the United States.
-It is located within the Olympic Center and contains memorabilia from both the 1932 & 1980 Winter Olympic Games that were held in Lake Placid.
-The Olympic torch also traveled through the museum in 2002 prior to the games in Salt Lake City.
+For sports historians, the Olympic Museum at the Center features changing exhibits and video booths plus the equipment used by some of the world's greatest athletes.
+It contains memorabilia from both the 1932 & 1980 Winter Olympic Games that were held in Lake Placid.
+As part of a major renovation project, the Olympic Museum officially moved to the Olympic Center's connector building in 2022.

 Whiteface Mountain - Wilmington (9 miles from Lake Placid)